- Take care of a trail so that others can enjoy their visit

 - Clear waterbars and their outflow

-- Clear steps of leaf debris
+- Clear leaf debris from steps and board walks

 - Blaze with another person

 - Write in a notebook and take pictures of what you did.
 Then fill out your maintainer report form when you return home while you still remember exactly what you did.